Corentin250000/My_Sokoban/README.md

 But, if there are no boxes moves available (boxes stuck in corners for instance), you **lose** !

-**_Warning, Due to a flaw in the code, if no movement is possible with at least one box stuck next to another stuck box, the game will never end._**

 ## How to launch the game ?

 **Download** the project, make sure you have the `ncurses` library installed.
 If it is not installed, **install it** with this command for **Fedora** ([commands for other Linux distributions](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/)):